 - How to track it: Receivables Turnover = Net Credit Sales Average Accounts Receivable\text {Receivables Turnover} = \frac {\text{Net Credit Sales}} {\text{Average Accounts Receivable}} Receivables Turnover = Average Accounts Receivable Net Credit Sales

-- Actionable knowledge: Screen changes in this proportion and address any slowdowns by moving forward collection strategies or revisiting credit policies.
+- Actionable knowledge: Screen changes in this proportion and address any slowdowns by moving forward with collection strategies or revisiting credit policies.

 Conclusion: